gazebosim/docs/citadel/sdf_worlds.md

 You should see the model in the origin of the world.
 You can also set its coordinates using the `<pose>`tag.

 ![world with can](tutorials/sdf_worlds/coke_world.png)

+Now that you have a custom world, the [next tutorial](sensors) will teach you how to add sensors to a robot to allow it to interact with the world around it.